-History: A patient in their mid-70’s with a history of HTN and CKD is transported from home to the ER for cough, SOB and generalized weakness.
-She was found by medics to have a pulse ox of 90%
+History: A patient in their mid-70’s with a history of HTN and COPD is transported from home to the ER for cough, SOB and generalized weakness.
+She was found by medics to have a pulse ox of 89% on room air

-Exam: Vitals normal other than pulse ox 89%, coughing, bibasilar rales, no leg edema
+Exam: Vitals normal other than pulse ox 89%.
+She is noted to be coughing, and have bibasilar rales, but no leg edema.

 An ECG is done

-Computer Read: NSR at 67, normal intervals, NSST and TWA
+Computer Read: NSR at 67, normal intervals, nonspecific ST and T wave abnormalities

 What is the most likely cause of ECG findings in this patient?